donovanrichardson/senbiki/content/posts/long-island-counties/index.md

 {{< figure
 src="new-nassau-queens.png"
-alt="On the South Shore, the boundary between New Nassau and New Queens largely follows bodies of water" caption="On the South Shore, the boundary between New Nassau and New Queens largely follows bodies of water.
+alt="On the South Shore, the boundary between New Nassau and New Queens largely follows bodies of water" caption="On the South Shore, the boundary between New Nassau and New Queens (black) largely follows bodies of water.
 Map from OpenStreetMap and ESRI"
 >}}

 {{< figure